matn7/Google-Platform-Notes/flashcard/SystemDesign.md

-System Design
+System Design.

 1) Zookeeper & Schema Registry?
 Answer: Zookeeper: Manage cluster, store metadata.
 Schema registry: Stores versioned history of all schemas by ID.
 Producer: Send schema to schema registry and get schema ID.
 Consumer: Retrieve schema by ID.
 Data is serialized/deserialized with registered schema.

 2) Why is replication across multiple Kafka Servers needed in production environment?
 Answer: To compensate for the failure of any one.